2020s anti-LGBTQ movement in the United States: 2024 election related polls

-2025-
+2025–2026

 In January 2025, a poll by The New York Times/Ipsos showed 71% of Americans believed that no trans person under 18 should have access to gender-affirming care and 79% of respondents supported a ban on transgender athletes from women's sports.
 Additionally, 49% said that society had gone too far in accommodating the rights of trans people.

 A February 2025 Gallup Poll found that 58% of Americans supported allowing openly transgender people to serve in the military, which was a decrease from 2021 when 66% of Americans supported it.
 The decrease was largely caused by a massive decrease in support among Republicans.
 Support among Democrats and Independents between 2021 and 2025 remained mostly steady.

 A March 2025 survey by Public Religion Research Institute/Ipsos found that 70% of Democrats and 30% of Republicans opposed legislation that would ban minors from accessing gender-affirming care.
 Additionally, 60% of Democrats and 14% of Republicans opposed legislation that would mandate that a transgender person's driver's license or ID match their sex at birth.

 An April 2025 poll by 19th News/SurveyMonkey found that 49% of Americans do not want politicians focusing on transgender issues, a rise from 43% in 2024 and 44% in 2023.
 The poll also found that 59% of Americans support transgender adults being able to access gender-affirming care.
 And while only 43% supported trans youth being able to access gender-affirming care, 55% opposed laws that would restrict gender-affirming care for minors.

 An April 2025 survey by CNN/SSRS found that 51% of Americans, including 16% of Democrats/Liberals, 48% of Independents/Moderates and 90% of Republicans, but only 79% of Conservatives, approved of Donald Trump's handling of transgender issues.

+A January 2026 YouGov poll found that 64% of Americans believe transphobia is a problem among members of the Republican Party, with 44% citing it as a major problem.
+Notably, around 60% of respondents said they believe "trans ideology" and "gender ideology" were also issues, though the survey did not offer a definition of those terms.

+In June 2026, a Talker Research poll found that 17% of all respondents said they "don’t believe Pride Month should be celebrated 'at all'", 8% said they believe Pride celebrations should be "scaled back", 21% said they support the idea of Pride but do not care about the actual celebrations, and 28% said that "Pride Month is important and should be supported".
+The poll also found that the responses varied with stated political affiliation.
+For example, 44% of Democrat respondents and 17% of Republican respondents said they believe in the importance of Pride Month.
+Additionally, 6% of Democrat respondents and 32% of Republican respondents said that "Pride should be canceled".